fluca1978/fluca1978.github.io/_posts/2019-10-31-Hacktoberfest.md

 ## `pg_proctab` on FreeBSD

 While preparing material for a PostgreSQL professional course, I found [pg_proctab](https://github.com/markwkm/pg_proctab).
 Since my default PostgreSQL machine runs on FreeBSD, and `pg_proctab` did not compile on such an operating system, I decided to try to make it work.
 So [here it is my attempt at making it compiling on FreeBSD](https://github.com/markwkm/pg_proctab/pull/5).
+After several days, I realized that probably the project on GitHub was not under the radar, and in fact it was just a mirro, so I pushed the *Merge Request* on[GitLab too](https://gitlab.com/pg_proctab/pg_proctab/merge_requests/1).

 ## `pgBackRest` command `expire` with `--dry-run`